 How Can I Forage Honeysuckle?

-I usually carry a bucket and a pair of scissors, and just trim away flowers from the vine.
+To forage the flowers, I usually carry a bucket and a pair of gardening shears, and simply trim away flowers from the vine.

 How do you make a floral infused simple syrup?